Eric M. Scott

 My work centers on the structure of thought, memory, and experience, and I am interested in the connections we have within ourselves, with others, and with places.
 My process is an excavation of my experiences, my memories, and my connections with others, and at times it takes on a completely non-objective form with no representational images, words, objects, or symbols.
 At other times, it takes the form of symbols, collage, images, and words.
 At all times, my process is a layering process — physically with media, conceptually with the ideas, and metaphorically with the imagery.
 I peel back the layers to unearth that which is hidden and to sift through the defenses and barriers.

 Offering on tour: A variety of mixed media paintings and drawings, artist prints, and signed copies of my books.
-I will share my process as I work.
+Demos.

 Directions to Eric M. Scott:

-From Business Route 7/Main Street in Purcellville, turn at the stop light onto Maple Avenue heading south toward Lincoln, and go about 0.3 mile.
-Turn left onto S. 9th Street and go about 0.1 mile.
+From Business Route 7 (Main Street) in Purcellville, turn at the stop light onto Maple Avenue heading south toward Lincoln, and go about .3 mile.
+Turn left onto South 9th Street and go about .1 mile.
 Driveway is on the right, additional parking is just ahead to left.
 Studio is in garage.